 The Thanksgiving holiday is the perfect time to bring your family together not just for food, but also some fun!
-A holiday scavenger hunt would be a great activity to keep the kiddos busy while you are cooking Thanksgiving dinner, or it could be a great post-meal activity to burn off some of those calories!
-What is unique about this scavenger hunt is that each clue leads you to locations throughout the house and includes a Thanksgiving-themed task to complete as a family.
-It is the perfect activity for making some fun holiday memories and, as usual, we have it all ready for you in an easy printable download!
+A Thanksgiving scavenger hunt would be a great activity to keep the kiddos busy while you are cooking Thanksgiving dinner, or it could be a great post-meal activity to burn off some of those calories!
+What is unique about this Thanksgiving scavenger hunt is that each clue leads you to locations throughout the house and includes a Thanksgiving-themed task to complete as a family.
+With Thanksgiving riddles for adults and kids alike, it is the perfect activity for making some fun holiday memories and, as usual, we have it all ready for you in an easy printable download!

 Disclaimer: This post contains affiliate links.
 To learn more about ’em, click here.

 All these beautifully designed clues and activities included in the printable download were created by one of our favorite Diva Designers – Leah Aldous.
 She always does a stellar job with her designs.
 Her site, January and May, includes a lot of her design work as well as stories from her exciting life abroad!

 How Your Thanksgiving Scavenger Hunt Works

 This unique Thanksgiving scavenger hunt will have your family searching throughout your home for clue bags that contain a special task or challenge- it really is the perfect Thanksgiving treasure hunt.
 Once the Thanksgiving scavenger hunt clue bag is found, families must work together to complete the task before they can move on to the next clue.
 Fun, right?
 Start by adding these colorful bag covers to a total of five lunch bags.
 I used white lunch bags, but the traditional brown ones will totally work with the fall theme as well!
 You can print the bag covers onto cardstock and adhere them to the front of the Thanksgiving scavenger hunt bag, or you could print the design directly onto the lunch bags.